ugr-sail/sinergym/docs/source/pages/introduction.rst

    Since this tool allows for interacting with several simulation engines, more of them (e.g.
-   `OpenModelica <https://openmodelica.org/>`__) could be included in the backend while maintaining the Gym API.
+   `OpenModelica <https://openmodelica.org/>`__) could be included in the backend while maintaining the Gymnasium API.

 -  **Benchmark environments**.
 Similarly to *Atari* or *Mujoco* environments for RL community, we are designing a set of environments for